MikroElektronika/mikrosdk_click_v2/clicks/rn4870/README.md

 - Initialization function.
 > RN4870_RETVAL rn4870_init ( rn4870_t *ctx, rn4870_cfg_t *cfg );

-- Click Default Configuration function.
-> void rn4870_default_cfg ( rn4870_t *ctx );

 #### Example key functions :

+- This function gets message from 'void rn4870_receive function if flag was set.
+This function replaces '*' (character with end of string) with '0x00' and stores received message to process_buffer
+> uint8_t rn4870_read ( rn4870_t *ctx, uint8_t *process_buffer );

 - The function receives character by waits for '#' - character to start parsing message, waits for '*' - character to stop parsing message and sets flag if whole and properly formated message is received.
-> void rn4870_receive ( rn4870_t *ctx, char character );
+> void rn4870_receive ( rn4870_t *ctx, char tmp );

 - The function connects to slave device with desired register address by secures the connection and entering data stream mode.
-> void rn4870_connect( rn4870_t *ctx, char *dev_addr );
+> void rn4870_connect ( rn4870_t *ctx, char *p_addr );

-- The function check message from if data received ( if flag was set ), stores received message to rx_data pointer to the memory location where the read text data is stored and replaces '*' - character with end of string - '0x00'.
-> uint8_t rn4870_read ( rn4870_t *ctx, uint8_t *rx_data );

 ## Examples Description